 Ames Laboratory is a government-owned, contractor-operated (GOCO) facility.
 All waste generated by Ames Laboratory under the contract with DOE is DOE waste.
-In 2011, DOE had one active RCRA site and two inactive sites.
+In 2012, DOE had one active RCRA generator identification number and two inactive generator identification numbers.
 (See the summary table in section 3.17).
 Activities associated with the main campus EPA ID number were those of a small quantity generator (SQG).
-In calendar year 2011, 616 kg of hazardous waste was properly disposed of through a contracted vendor.
-Figure 3.3-1 shows a reduction in RCRA hazardous waste over the past seven years with a slight increase in 2010 due to a biorenewables research group moving to a new lowa State University building.
+In calendar year 2012, 759 kg of hazardous waste was properly disposed of through a contracted vendor.
+Figure 3.3-1 shows the RCRA hazardous waste generation over the past several years with a slight increase in 2012 due to laboratory clean-outs.

-Figure 3.3-1 RCRA Hazardous Waste Volumes
+Figure 3.3-1 RCRA Hazardous Waste

-The former Waste Handling Facility (WHF) and the former Chemical Disposal Site (CDS) have been designated by EPA as "non-generator" sites.
+The RCRA generator identification numbers associated with the former Waste Handling Facility (WHF) and the former Chemical Disposal Site (CDS) have been designated by EPA as "non-generator" sites.

 The WHF was demolished in 2006.
-The CDS waste removal was completed in 1995 (See section 5.7.1 and correspondences in APPENDIX A).
+The CDS waste removal was completed in 1995.
 The Laboratory's biennial report (aka: Hazardous Waste Report) is a report of RCRA waste removed from a facility that is required by the EPA every two years for large quantity generators (LQG).
 The report was last completed and submitted, to the EPA, in January 2006 for the 2005 calendar year.
 The Laboratory is no longer required to submit this report as it is registered as a small quantity generator (SQG).

 The Laboratory generates small amounts of low-level waste (LLW) from legacy contaminated buildings during renovation activities.
 Approximately 2-3 cubic meters of LLW are generated each year.
-The Laboratory has approximately 10-15 cubic meters in storage.
-LLW is typically shipped offsite for proper disposal every 5-6 years.
-A LLW shipment is scheduled for 2012.
+Approximately 15 cubic meters of LLW was shipped to EnergySolutions in Utah in 2012.
+LLW is shipped offsite for disposal every 5-6 years.

-The Laboratory disposed of wastes at an out of state EPA permitted facility.
-There were two shipments of RCRA waste and no shipments of low-level radioactive waste in 2011.
-No mixed waste was generated or disposed of in 2011.
+The Laboratory disposed of wastes at an out-of-state EPA permitted facility.
+There were three shipments of RCRA hazardous waste in 2012.
+One 55-gallon drum (sample) of mixed waste was generated and sent to EnergySolutions of Utah for analysis, treatment and disposal in CY2012.

-The Laboratory had no underground storage tanks (UST's) in 2011.
-The last UST (emergency generator diesel fuel) was removed in August 1995.
-It was replaced with an aboveground, double walled diesel tank with interstitial leak detection.
-There were no problems associated with the tank in 2011.
+The Laboratory had no underground storage tanks (UST's) in 2012.
+One aboveground, double walled diesel tank with interstitial leak detection is in place for two backup generators.
+There were no problems associated with the tank in 2012.